chtoucas/Narvalo.NET/docs/issues.md

 - Finish localization in french and english.
 - Update CodeFormatter when it supports C# 7.0 and see if it still has a problem w/ our code analysis ruleset.
+After that, change from `codeformatter.cmd` to `format-code.ps1`.
 - I think there is a problem w/ dependency resolution for EDGE packages on myget.org.
 Also, should we remove the EDGE suffix now that they always have a higher version number?